laravel/nova-docs/1.0/resources/fields.md

 ::: tip Headings And Indexes

-`Heading` fields are automatically hidden from the resource index screen.
+`Heading` fields are automatically hidden from the resource index page.
 :::

 ### ID Field